Updated: Mar 24

 Food doesn’t have to be bland.
 It can have some flavor.
 Infant less than one year old is best to stay away from salt but you can include other herbs and spice (Not spicy) to amp up the flavor of foods.
 But, if your children prefers bland food, that’s ok too, as long as they are open in trying different foods.

 NO SNACKING 1 1/2-2 HOURS BEFORE MEAL TIME

 Children stomach capacity is small.
 If they snack too close to meal time, then they wouldn’t be hungry at meal time.
 Then you’ll be struggling to even get him/her to take a bite of food, but then later at bedtime they will be asking for cereal when they become hungry.
 Occasionally that’s ok when you don’t want to deal with power struggle with your stubborn child (we are all human after all).
 However, if it continuous, then the children will learn that it’s acceptable for him/her not to eat lunch/dinner because he/she will get to snacks all day and eat their favorite cereal at bedtime.

 Kids thrive on being praise and feeling proud of themselves.
-So, if they eat a new food, reward them with things they like to do, whether it be a chocolate/ice cream after meal or 20-30 minutes more play time with his/her favorite activities.
+So, if they eat a new food, reward them with things they like to do, just make sure don't use dessert as reward.

 Breastfeeding from Day 1 (as you can).

 Let the young kids explore with food, have fun while doing it.

 Don’t make separate meals to cater to them.
 Eat together as a family.